jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### I. Data

 Download the data below.
-1. Clicking on the link below, will take you to a github page
+1. Clicking on the link below will take you to a github page showing a JSON file
-2. then click *download* to save it to your computer or R-Drive space.
+2. then click *download* or *save* to save it to your computer or R-Drive space (depends on your browser).
 If your browser tries to just preview the data (a lot of coordinates), you can force it to save: right click on the download button and then click "Save As".

 	- [Percentage of renters, owners and total population by block group 2017](Data/Owner-Renter-Pop.geojson){:target="_blank"} - Source: US Census